vahe-isaganyan/data-science-notes/glossary.md

 - **Data Science**: An interdisciplinary field that uses scientific methods, processes, algorithms, and systems to extract knowledge and insights from structured and unstructured data.

 - **Data Team**: A group of professionals responsible for collecting, analyzing, and interpreting data, turning it into actionable insights.

+-**Digital Signal Processing**: A field of engineering that focuses on the manipulation and analysis of digital signals.
+Deals with the representation, processing, modeling, and analysis of signals, information and physical phenomena.